top of page

 Arrival of the 10th Mountain Division

-In the mid-1980s, the US Army made a conscious decision not to build a hospital on Fort Drum, but rather to integrate the military base with existing healthcare services in the surrounding community.
+In the mid-1980s, the US Army made a conscientious decision not to build a hospital on Fort Drum, but rather to integrate the military base with existing healthcare services in the surrounding community.
 That decision led to a unique model of Healthcare, which FDRHPO continues to nurture.

 The 3rd Brigade Combat Team was established at Fort Drum.
 This team brought together six battalions, increasing soldiers and military families in northern New York, leading to the formation of FDRHPO the following year.